Squirrel Pest Control Milton Keynes, Bletchley & Newport Pagnell

 - Droppings - they vary in shape and colour depending on the food they eat.
 They can be Spherical like those of a rabbit or Elongated similar to that of a rat.

-- Squirrel tracks - These are sometimes visible in mud and snow.
-The forefoot has four long slender toes around a rectangular pad, the thumb is hidden and not seen in the tracks, and the hind foot is elongated with five toes, the fifth is like a thumb.
+- These are sometimes visible in mud and snow.
+The forefoot has four long toes around a rectangular pad, the thumb is hidden, and the hindfoot is elongated with five toes, the fifth is like a thumb.
 Squirrels move by hopping over the ground, and the trail will show all four feet close together in a line.

 The Problems Squirrels Can Cause